anthay/ELIZA/doc/Eliza_part_2.md

 #### Character strings

 Weizenbaum developed ELIZA on an IBM 7094, which has a 36-bit word size.
 Characters on this machine were encoded into 6 bits, so each machine word could contain up to 6 characters.
-In SLIP a string is recorded in one or more SLIP cells.
-If a string contained more than 6 characters it would be continued into the following SLIP cell.
-Each cell, except the last, has its sign bit set to indicate the string is continued.
-(I don't understand how the sign bit doesn't interfere with the first character in the cell.)
+In SLIP a string is broken into words and symbols by the SLIP function TREAD[^3] and stored as a SLIP list, with each word or symbol stored in its own cell.
+If a word is longer than six characters the sign bit is set in the cell link word and it is continued in the next cell.
+So a single word may span as many cells as necessary, with all but the last cell having its sign bit set.